Do Companies Want to Be Sustainable?

 Holding Companies Accountable

-Greenwashing for marketing purposes, while misleading, rarely met the standard of a regulatory violation.
+Greenwashing for marketing purposes, while misleading, rarely meets the standard of a regulatory violation.
 However, when greenwashing is directed at investors it could violate financial regulations and fall under the authority of the SEC.
 At the same time only 25 percent of companies are ready to comply with ESG regulations that require outside audits.

 Recently The Pathways Alliance, a group of Canada's biggest oil sands producers, has removed all content about environmental goals from its website and social media pages, citing "significant uncertainty" over the federal government's anti-greenwashing legislation.

-The European Union was the first, with the European Sustainability Reporting Standards that were approved in July and set to go into effect January 1.
+The European Union was the first, with the European Sustainability Reporting Standards (ESRS) approved in July and set to go into effect January 1.
 The ESRS will require publicly traded and large privately held companies to report greenhouse gas emissions, actions taken by the entity to reduce GHG emissions, and other green policies.
 Eventually it will expand to small and medium-sized enterprises.
 While reporting will be mandatory, no environmentally friendly action is required.
-In the U.S., the Securities and Exchange Commission recently announced a rule requiring environmental, social, and governance funds to be 80% aligned with the fund’s stated goals.

 Companies See Positive ROI from ESG

 The majority of U.S. CEOs expect to see significant returns from their company’s sustainability investments within three to five years.
 At the same time, larger companies, with revenues greater than $10 billion are well ahead of their smaller peers with less than $5 billion in meeting ESG goals.
-Financial services sectors were the most advanced, with Insurance and Banking each scoring over 52, while Life Sciences & Healthcare and Infrastructure scored lowest at 44.3 and 43.2 respectively.

 Let’s hope new policies and interest in ESG profits from CEOs will drive us farther from greenwashing and to meaningful outcomes for people and the planet.